Policy CBB - Procurement: Awarding Contracts By Bidding

 Invitation for bids

 Procurement by bidding begins when the District issues an invitation for bids.
-The invitation for bids shall (1) state the period of time during which bids will be accepted, (2) describe the manner in which a bid shall be submitted, (3) state the place where a bid shall be submitted, (4) include, or incorporate by reference, to the extent practicable a full description of the procurement items sought and the full scope of work, (5) include, or incorporate by reference, the objective criteria that will be used to evaluate the bids; and (6) include, or incorporate by reference, the required contractual terms and conditions.
-The invitation for bids includes all documents, including documents that are attached or incorporated by reference, used for soliciting bids to provide a procurement item to a procurement unit.
+The invitation for bids shall include: (1) a description of the procurement item the District seeks; (2) instrtuctions for submitting a bid, including the submission deadline; (3) the objective criteria the District will use to evaluate bids; (4) information about the time and manner of opening bids; and (5) Terms and conditions that the District intends to include in a contract resulting from the bidding process.
+The invitation for bids includes all documents, including documents that are attached or incorporated by reference, used for soliciting bids to provide a procurement item to the District.
 The invitation for bids shall contain a “Bid Form” or other forms providing lines for the bid price, acknowledgment of receipt of any addenda, identification of other applicable submissions, and the bidder’s signature.
 Bidders may also be required to submit descriptive literature and/or product samples so that the District may evaluate whether a procurement item meets the specifications and other requirements set out in the invitation for bids.
 The invitation for bids shall be published according to the notice requirements in Policy CBA.

 A “specification” means any description of the physical or functional characteristics, or nature of a procurement item included in an invitation for bids or otherwise specified or agreed to by the District, including a description of a requirement for inspecting or testing a procurement item or preparing a procurement item for delivery.
 All specifications shall seek to promote the overall economy and best use for the purposes intended and encourage competition in satisfying the needs of the District and may not be unduly restrictive.
 This applies to all specifications used by the District, including those prepared by architects, engineers, designers, and draftsmen.
 (See “Specifications” in Policy CBA.)